kjkeaston/garage/README.md

 ## Planned Features
-* A logged in experience where users can only edit and delete the vehicles they added.
+* A logged in experience where users can only edit and delete the vehicles they added
 * An admin access feature for site admins to add vehicle categories from the FE